 - An over-the-door shoe rack can turn your door into the perfect place to store shoes, accessories, or both.

 You might be tempted to throw your hands up, pull out your credit card, and buy an expensive closet system.
 This urge might not be necessary if you measure the space, assess what you already have, and make a storage plan.
 Buy only what you need to store your clothes and re-purpose what you already own.
 Small bookcases, cubbies, and baskets are great for storing handbags, shoes, accessories, and gym clothes.

 Finally, don't forget to measure a space three times before buying a new storage item.
 Nothing is worse than carting something home and finding it's too big or small.

 Maintaining Your Newly Organized Closet

-Rule of Thumb: The more often you work on closet maintenance, the less time it will take.
-Go through your closet and complete a quick makeover (or make-under) once a month, and tackle the full re-organization process twice a year.
+The more you work on closet maintenance, the less time it will take.
+Go through your closet, complete a quick tidying once a month, and tackle the full re-organization process twice a year.

-By Event: The next... time you can't find an important piece of clothing, that's a good sign you need to re-org your closet.
+Make it easy on yourself by following a cleaning schedule, either by season, by date (such as your birthday or New Year's), or by an event.
+The next time you can't find an important piece of clothing, that's a good sign you need to re-organize your closet.